 The data in Figure 3 reveals a clear distinction in the amount of time it takes to fetch water between communities equipped with Pumpview facilities and those without.
-In communities that benefit from the Pumpview system, the majority of respondents, an impressive 87.10%, report that fetching water requires less than 15 minutes.
+In communities that benefit from the Pumpview system, the majority of respondents, an impressive 87.10%, report that fetching water requires less than 15 minutes due to more constant operation of water facilities in their proximities.
 This suggests that the presence of Pumpview significantly reduces the time and effort needed to access water.